canon-cmre-kym-eden/ckanext-ingest/README.md

 it doesn't mean that strategy have to generate records itself.
 Instead, strategy can do some preparations and use another strategy in order to make records.

-Let's imagine `UrlStrategy` that pulls data from the remote source.
+Let's imagine `UrlStrategy` that accepts file with a single line - URL of the remote portal - and pulls data from this portal.
 As we don't know the type of the data, we cannot tell, how records can be created from it.
 So, when data is fetched, we can use its mimetype to select the most suitable strategy and delegate record generation to its `extract` method:

 ```python
 import requests